 Expensive or items of significant personal value should not be brought on this trip.
+Please ensure you consult the Kit List for required and prohibited item lists.
 Although locker facilities may be available at some locations, neither the Officers nor CI staff will take custody or responsibility for items lost or damaged carried by Cadets.

 RULES AND REGULATIONS

 In accordance with Canadian Cadet Movement policies, Cadets are prohibited from consuming alcoholic beverages or the usage of illegal drugs or substances.
 Cadets found in violation of this policy will be subject to discipline up to and including the following:

 - The Cadet may be sent home, and if so, it is at the expense of the parent or guardian;

 - The Cadet may be prohibited from participating in future trip and/or overnight activities; and,

 - The Cadet may loose Cadet training and/or membership privileges.